enthought/enaml/README.rst

 Indeed, about the only thing not hookable is the Enaml langauge syntax itself.

+The enamldoc package provides a Sphinx extension for documenting Enaml object types "enaml_decl" and "enaml_defn".

 Prerequisites
 -------------
 * Python >= 2.6 (not Python 3)